nolafs/renaissance-website/site/content/case-studies/the-outer-worlds.md

 With a Metacritic of 86, over 60 review in the UK and countless number of content creator covering the game pre-during and post launch, The Outer Worlds become the 14th highest PS4 game of 2019 (Source: Metacritic).

-In October 2019, The Outer Worlds was the 4th most covered game worldwide in October 2019.
-3rd most viewed game on Twitch and number 9 Top Performing game with Influencers (source: fancensus.com)
+In October 2019, The Outer Worlds was the 4th most covered game worldwide the 3rd most viewed game on Twitch and 9th Top Performing game with Influencers (source: fancensus.com)

 ![Guardian Coverage](/images/uploads/case-outerworlds-img.jpg "Guardian Coverage")